fieldtrip/website/reference/qsubcompile.md

    batchid     = string that is used for the compiled application filename
-                 and to identify the jobs in the queue, the default is automatically determined and looks like user_host_pid_batch. toolbox     = string or cell-array with strings, additional Mathworks toolboxes to include (see below). executable  = string with the name of a previous compiled executable to start, which usually takes the form "run_xxx.sh".
+                 and to identify the jobs in the queue, the default is automatically determined and looks like user_host_pid_batch. toolbox     = string or cell-array with strings, additional MathWorks toolboxes to include (see below). executable  = string with the name of a previous compiled executable to start, which usually takes the form "run_xxx.sh".
 This